Information for Substance Misuse Services and Practitoners

 - A package of interventions with a family focus, including improving parenting skills, reducing risk factors for children, supporting families to stay together.

-- Establishing robust protocols between the Local Safeguarding Children Boards and Substance Misuse Services, to ensure the needs of children are identified early and appropriate interventions put in place.
+- Establishing robust protocols between the Local Children Safeguarding Partnership and Substance Misuse Services, to ensure the needs of children are identified early and appropriate interventions put in place.

 In response to the National Drugs Strategy, safeguarding children leads were identified in each substance misuse service in Sheffield.